pomelofashion/challenges/challenge-ios/README.md

 ## Evaluation Criteria
 1. Functionality: the app works as expected, no crashes.
 2. Code quality: architecture, design patterns, coding conventions, etc.
-3. Speed: candidate has 2 days to develop the app.
-4. We will evaluate process and achievement even if it’s not 100% finished.
+3. We will evaluate process and achievement even if it’s not 100% finished.
-5. Any third party libraries are allowed.
+4. Any third party libraries are allowed.

 ## The assignment

-Implement an iOS app with Swift that displays the information retrieved from the New [York Times API](https://https://developer.nytimes.com/) in the best way possible in terms of performance, UX and UI.
+Implement an iOS app with Swift that displays the information retrieved from the New [York Times API](https://developer.nytimes.com/) in the best way possible in terms of performance, UX and UI.

 The following sections should be present: